Jebet812/Kubernetes/Readme.md

 It is similar to ConfigMap but used to store confdential data e.g credentials.
 **It is an object that contains a small amount of sensitive data such as a password, a token, or a key.**<br>
 It is not stored in plain text format but base64 encoded format.
 However, this does not make it automatically secure.
 The Secret components are meant to be encrypted using third party tools in Kubernetes.

+#### Volumes
+This a Kubernetes component that attaches a physical storage on a hard drive to a Pod.
+The storage could be on a local machine (same server node that the Pod runs) or remote storage (outside the K8s cluster).
+This prevents the loss of data when the dtabase Pod or container gets restarted.